 Parts of a transformer

+The transformer facilitates the delivery of power electric energy at minimum power loss.
 The basic parts of a transformer are the core, the primary winding, and the secondary winding.
-Apart from these, there are various other components such as insulation, transformer oil, cooling arrangements, protection relays, enclosure, etc present in larger transformers.
-Let’s discuss the working principle of a transformer before diving into the topic.
+Apart from these parts, there are various other components such as insulation, transformer oil, cooling arrangements, protection relays, enclosure, etc present in larger transformers.
+Let’s discuss the working principle of a transformer first and then see the parts of a transformer in this article.

 Power transformer type